-- Registration with the Nursing Council of NZ as a Registered Nurse
+- Registration with the Nursing Council of NZ (NCNZ) as a Registered Nurse

 - A current work visa

-Capability development is a high priority for CCDHB.
-Professional development opportunities are a given, as well as the ability to upskill and to take on other roles.
-People and their skills are highly valued at CCDHB.
-We will provide ongoing professional development for staff through the CCDHB professional development and recognition pathway (PDRP), regular in-service training and support toward external education.
+Capability development is a high priority for the Wellington District.
+Professional development opportunities are a given, as well as the ability to up skill and to take on other roles.
+People and their skills are highly valued at Wellington District.
+We will provide ongoing professional development for staff through the Wellington District.
+Professional development and recognition pathway (PDRP), regular in-service training and support toward external education.

 E pā ana ki a tatou - About us